 - Earn 1 Airpoints Dollar for every $100 on overseas spend.

-- Offer only available provided you haven’t held a Westpac Airpoints credit card in the past 18 months
+- Customers who currently hold or have held any Westpac Airpoints credit card in the past 18 months are ineligible for the offer.

 Point Hacks do not earn commission on this card.
 More about this →

-The Westpac Airpoints MasterCard is the entry-level Air New Zealand Airpoints Dollars (APD) earning MasterCard from Westpac.
+Westpac are offering a 150 Airpoints Dollar bonus with the Airpoints Mastercard until 30 April 2018.
+It is the entry-level Air New Zealand Airpoints Dollars (APD) earning Mastercard from Westpac.

 |Card||Westpac Airpoints Mastercard|